John Penn (governor): Immigration to Pennsylvania

-John Penn first traveled to Pennsylvania in 1752, sent by his uncle Thomas to the province as a political apprentice to Governor James Hamilton.
+John Penn first traveled to Pennsylvania, then known as the Province of Pennsylvania and part of British America, in 1752, sent by his uncle Thomas to the province as a political apprentice to Governor James Hamilton.
 Penn served on the governor's council, associating with important Penn family appointees such as Richard Peters and William Allen.
-In 1754, Penn attended the Albany Congress alongside other Pennsylvania delegates, including Peters, Benjamin Franklin, and Isaac Norris, but the younger man was there primarily as an observer.
-The meeting was held by representatives of seven colonies to plan common defense against the French and Indians before the French and Indian War, the North American front of the Seven Years' War between Britain and France.
+In 1754, Penn attended the Albany Congress with Pennsylvania's other delegates, including Peters, Benjamin Franklin, and Isaac Norris.
+But Penn was there primarily as an observer.
+The meeting was held by representatives of seven of the Thirteen Colonies to plan common defense against the French and Indians as the French and Indian War was beginning, with the Seven Years' War between Britain and France representing the North American front of that war.

 From his home in England, the chief proprietor Thomas Penn soon became alarmed at John's extravagant expenses.
 Peters reported John's close association with an Italian musician, whose rent Penn paid and at whose home Penn stayed until two or three in the morning.
-The "debauched" musician was, in turn, "constantly tagging after him."
+The debauched musician was, in turn, "constantly tagging after him."
 Thomas Penn summoned his nephew, John, back to England in late 1755.

 Governorship

-In 1763, Thomas Penn sent his nephew John Penn back to Pennsylvania to take over the governorship from Hamilton.
+In 1763, Thomas Penn sent his nephew John Penn back to the Province of Pennsylvania to assume the governorship from Hamilton.
 The Penns were not displeased with Hamilton but believed that John was prepared to assume leadership in the province for the family.
 He took the oath of office as governor, officially "lieutenant governor," on 31 October 1763 and served until 1771 in his first tenure.
 The new governor faced many challenges: Pontiac's Rebellion; the Paxton Boys; border disputes with other colonies; controversy over the taxation of Penn family lands; and the efforts of the Pennsylvania Provincial Assembly, led by Benjamin Franklin, to have the Penn proprietary government replaced with a royal government.
 Meanwhile, he was elected in 1768 to the American Philosophical Society, which Franklin had founded.